decoy31/ImpressionCards/README.md

 function call can be found under [/app/data/logs](https://github.com/decoy31/ImpressionCards/tree/master/app/data/logs) and [/app/data/users](https://github.com/decoy31/ImpressionCards/tree/master/app/data/users), repectively.

-The title of each file is the user id and the content of each file relates to title's user id for the given context (e.g: logs have the log information specific to the user matching the file title's user id).
+The title of each file is the user id and the content of each file relates to the file title's user id for the given context (e.g: logs have the log information specific to the user matching the file title's user id).
 This allows me to take a more RESTful approach for accessing the project's data.
 Therefore, if I want to get the logs for the user with an id of 3, I simply access the following URL: "http://localhost/data/logs/3".
 As a nice side effect, piecing out the data